October 03, 2023 7 min read

 Are Microfiber Sheets Healthy to Sleep On?

 Many conscious consumers are curious about the health implications of using microfiber fabric sheets.
 Certain materials may not only affect your health but also your sleep quality as a whole.
 People with sensitive skin may find that the synthetic fabric of microfiber can cause symptoms to become worse over time.
+Is microfiber breathable, and do microfiber sheets make you sweat?
 Most microfiber sheets tend to trap heat, so hot sleepers or people dealing with night sweats may find them unpleasant when compared to more breathable materials like cotton fabric.
+When comparing microfiber vs polyester sheets, microfiber may be slightly better if it’s blended with cotton.

 Cotton is naturally breathable and also has moisture wicking properties that draw sweat away from the body to keep you comfortable and cool during the night.
 And since the cotton plant produces a natural fiber, there are fewer chemicals and additives used to make cotton bedding.
 Organic cotton sheets are free of any extra chemicals you probably can’t pronounce, so they’re much safer for people with allergies and sensitive skin.
 They also don’t trap body heat like microfiber tends to do.
 This makes them a better choice for not just more comfortable sleep but for better quality sleep overall.